dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes:1.md

 -->

 # Lists Endpoint
+## To use this endpoint activate `new-list-admin-routes:1` [feature toggle](../feature-toggles.md) in the header of requests.

 ## Endpoint Overview

 **List Item Operations:**

 - `GET: /admin/lists[?projectIri=<projectIri>]` : return all lists optionally filtered by project

-- `GET: /admin/lists/<listIri>` : return complete list with children
+- `GET: /admin/lists/<listItemIri>` : if given a root node IRI, return complete list with children.
-- `GET: /admin/lists/infos/<listIri>` : return list information (without children)
+Otherwise, if given a child node IRI, it returns node completely with its immediate children.

-- `GET: /admin/lists/nodes/<nodeIri>` : return list node information (without children)
+- `GET: /admin/lists/<listItemIri>/info` : return information (without children) of the node whose IRI is given (root or child).

-- `POST: /admin/lists` : create new list
+- `POST: /admin/lists` : create new list item (root or child node)
-- `POST: /admin/lists/<parentNodeIri>` : create new child node under the supplied parent node IRI

-- `PUT: /admin/lists/<listItemIri>` : update node information (root or child.)
+- `PUT: /admin/lists/<listItemIri>` : update information of the node.
 - `PUT: /admin/lists/<listItemIri>/name` : update the name of the node (root or child).
 - `PUT: /admin/lists/<listItemIri>/lables` : update labels of the node (root or child).
 - `PUT: /admin/lists/<listItemIri>/comments` : update comments of the node (root or child).
-- NOT IMPLEMENTED: `DELETE: /admin/lists/nodes/<nodeIri>` : delete list node including children if not used
-- NOT IMPLEMENTED: `DELETE: /admin/lists/<listIri>` : delete list including children if not used

-## List Operations

 ### Get lists